Sign up with a range staff member during walk-in public shooting hours to start!

 Firearm Incentive Award Eligibility

-To receive a firearm as an incentive award, participant/shooter must be an Alaska resident, and legally able to possess the firearm.
+To receive a firearm as an incentive award, participant/shooter must be an Alaska resident and claim the award in person, and legally be able to possess the firearm.
 To receive a pistol as an incentive award, participant/shooter must be age 21 or older.
 A parent or legal guardian sponsorship and signature is required for youth participants (under 18), to receive a rifle as an incentive award.